Summer School in Systems Biology

 Submit your application

-The M.Sc. program in Molecular Biology, Systems Biology option, offers an intensive, one-year training program in the field of cancer research.
+The M.Sc. program in Molecular Biology, Systems Biology option, offers an intensive, one-year training program (with rotations) and a 2-year program (research and thesis based) in the field of cancer research.
 The dynamic, interactive, and multidisciplinary teaching approach is cancer-focused and integrates molecular biology, cell biology, biochemistry, bioinformatics, chemistry, biophysics, as well as more clinical aspects of research.
 The principal objective of this program is to prepare the students for a Ph.D. program in biomedical research.

-Upon completion of this program, students are awarded a Master’s degree (M.Sc.) in Molecular Biology, Systems Biology option, from the Université de Montréal.
+Upon completion of either M.Sc. programs in Systems Biology, students are awarded a Master’s degree (M.Sc.) in Molecular Biology, Systems Biology option, from the Université de Montréal.
 With this degree, students can be enrolled in a Ph.D. program in biomedical research or get a job in a private industry or in the public services.

 Since its inception in 2006, our training in Systems Biology has been very successful.
 The M.Sc. program in Systems Biology received, in the summer of 2010, the Graduate Studies Teaching Excellence Award from Université de Montréal’s Faculty of Medicine.